spiral/docs/database/migrations.md

 ];
 ```

-Migration state table can be automatically initiated using command `migrate:init`.
+Migration state table can be automatically initiated using the command `migrate:init`.

-## Create migration
+## Create a migration
-We can create our migrations manually or use scaffolder module for such purposes with set of helper options:
+We can create our migrations manually or use scaffolder module for such purposes with a set of helper options:

 ```bash
 $ php app.php create:migration -t sample_table -f id:primary -f name:string my_migration
 Declaration of 'MyMigrationMigration' has been successfully written into '20170401.160544_0_my_migration.php'.
 ```

-Migration will be automatically placed into your `app/migrations` directory:
+The migration will be automatically placed into your `app/migrations` directory:

 ```php
 class MyMigrationMigration extends Migration